PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 ### Analyzing code based on the AST
 AST is not just for viewing.
 You can do much more than that using AST.
-One example task that you can do by visiting AST is _Warning developer when there is naming convention violation._ By traversing the AST, if you find a Variable Name, you can check whether that name matches with your convention.
+One example task that you can do by visiting AST is _Warn developers when a variable name does not follow a convention (e.g. camel casing)._ By traversing the AST, if you find a Variable Name, you can check whether that name matches with your convention.
 If not, you can generate an warning.

 In this assignment, however, we will implement AST analysis for two different tasks.